Kiflice sa sirom (cottage cheese crescent rolls)

 • When filling up the whole baking sheet, bake the rolls at 350 F or 180 C for 15-20 minutes till you notice a nice, golden color.

-• While one sheet is baking, prepare another sheet of ham and cottage cheese rolls.
+• While one sheet is baking, prepare another sheet of cottage cheese rolls.

 • Enjoy!
-Kiflice sa sirom taste best when served hot.
+Cottage cheese rolls taste best when served hot.

 NOTES

-🥐 If you want your kiflice rolls to be bigger, cut wider circles of the dough which will enable the triangles to be longer and you’ll be able to roll it around more times.
+If you want your cheese rolls to be bigger, cut wider circles of the dough which will enable the triangles to be longer.
+You’ll be able to roll it around more times.

-🥐 There should be no draught in the kitchen while the dough for kiflice is rising.
+There should be no draught in the kitchen while the dough is rising.

-🥐 Always prepare one 1/3 of the dough at a time, while one sheet kiflice rolls is baking prepare another one from the rest of the dough.
-The recipe is made for 3 sheets of crescent rolls.
+Always prepare one 1/3 of the dough at a time; while one sheet of cottage cheese rolls is baking, prepare another one from the rest of the dough.
+The recipe is made for three sheets of cottage cheese rolls.

-🥐 Serve your kiflice rolls while still hot, coming right out of the oven.
+Serve your cheese rolls while still hot; they taste best when coming right out of the oven.

 Calories: 279kcal